robwells21032/Broker-Research/Strictly_Financials_Presentation.md

 ![](images%20-%20storage/Bales%20arbitration.png)

 BrokerCheck linked to the aribtration case file, which has 10 pages of detail about what Bales did.
-He and his firm were ordered to pay about $1.5 million, including punitive damages and attorneys fees, after being found for engaging in fraud.
+He and his firm were ordered to pay about $1.5 million, including punitive damages and attorneys fees.

 ### Tool for Checking Ongoing Case: Office of Hearing Officers